Biotechnology Research - MSc - Video

 Advanced biotechnology and bioinformatics

 The module aims to give students an appreciation of the systems and concepts applied in Biotechnology research and provides relevance to the biomedical and biotechnology industries.
-Teaching is primarily through interactive lecture sessions, seminars and database mining.
+Teaching is primarily through interactive lecture sessions, tutorials, and database mining.

 Current Topics in Biotechnology Research